darklang/dark/docs/serialization.md

   - You do not need to `allow` all nested types within serialized types, just the type that's actually serialized.

-- require a test case for each top-level type that will be serialized.
+- a test case is required for each top-level type that will be serialized.
 That way if we change the toplevel type, we'll see the change to the format.
-Tests will fail if an allowed type does not have a test case, or if there is a test case for a type that hasn't been allowed
+Tests will fail if an allowed type does not have a test case, or if there is a test case for a type that hasn't been allowed.

 #### Binary Serialization